rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 The `deploy.sh` script performs the following tasks:

-- Code for host configuration, image building and deployment for any modules required by the project is fetched from [rollyourown.xyz module](/rollyourown/project_modules/) repositories
+- Code for host configuration, image building and deployment for any modules required by the project is fetched from [rollyourown module](/rollyourown/project_modules/) repositories
 - The host server is configured with any module-specific settings
 - Container images are built on the control node for any modules required by the project and these are uploaded to the host server ready to be deployed
 - Module containers are launched on the host server